cappeadu/Graduation-Rate-Prediction-Using-Machine-Learning-and-XAI/README.md

 # Graduation-Rate-Prediction-Using-Machine-Learning-and-XAI

-This repository contains the code, data, and visualizations for the research paper titled "Harnessing XAI to Inform Educational Decision-Making: A Machine Learning Study on Graduation Rates".
+This repository contains the code, data, metadata, and visualizations for the research paper titled "Harnessing XAI to Inform Educational Decision-Making: A Machine Learning Study on Graduation Rates".
 The study uses U.S. institutional-level data from IPEDS (2012–2017) to build predictive models of graduation rates and applies eXplainable AI (XAI) tools to interpret the results.

 ## 📁 Repository Structure
 ```
 graduation-rate-prediction-using-machine-learning-and-XAI/
 ├── data/
-│ ├── 2012/ # Raw IPEDS data
+│ ├── 2012/ # Raw IPEDS data and metadata
-│ ├── ..../ # Raw IPEDS data
+│ ├── ..../ # Raw IPEDS data and metadata
-│ ├── ..../ # Raw IPEDS data
+│ ├── ..../ # Raw IPEDS data and metadata
 │ └── merged_dataset_for_imputation_and_ML/ # Cleaned and preprocessed data from grad_rate_preprocess.ipynb.
 Used in grad_rate_training_predict.ipynb for predictions and XAI.
 │
 ├── notebooks/